Senator Gregorio Ballesteros Honasan II

 Biography

-Senator Gregorio B. Honasan was born on March 14, 1948 in Baguio City to Colonel Romeo Honasan and Alice Ballesteros of Sorsogon.
-His elementary years were spent at San Beda College in Manila and the Dominican School in Taipei, Taiwan.
-He graduated with honors at Don Bosco High School in Mandaluyong and for the first two years of college, he took up Bachelor of Science with a degree of Economics at the University of the Philippines.
-He then went on to the Philippine Military Academy, where he attained the title of a “Class Baron,” the institution’s highest leadership award.
-In 1981, he took up a Masters Degree in Business Management at the Asian Institute of Management (AIM) and finished the course with distinction.
+Senator Gregorio B. Honasan was born on March 14, 1948 in Baguio City to Colonel Romeo Honasan and Alice Ballesteros, a teacher from Sorsogon.
+His elementary years were spent at San Beda College in Manila where he was a consistent honor student and accelerated from grade 4 to grade 6, and the Dominican School in Taipei, Taiwan.
+He graduated with honors at Don Bosco High School in Mandaluyong and took up Economics at the University of the Philippines.
+He then went on to the Philippine Military Academy, where he graduated as “Class Baron,” the recipient of the institution’s highest leadership award.
+In 1981, he took up his Masters Degree in Business Management at the Asian Institute of Management (AIM), where he graduated with distinction, in his masteral thesis.

-As a solider, he saw action in Mindanao where he garnered several medals and commendations for bravery and dedication to duty including recognition as one of the Ten Most Outstanding Young Men given by the Philippine Jaycees.
-In 1986, he was one of the principal players of the EDSA revolution that ousted a dictator and was awarded the Philippine Government Medal by then president Corazon C. Aquino.
+As a solider, he saw action in Luzon, Visayas and Mindanao and earned a number of medals, awards, decorations and commendations for gallantry in action including three Distinguished Conduct Stars, Gold Cross medals and Wounded Personnel Medals sustained in combat.
+In 1985 he was recognized as one of the Ten Outstanding Young Men given by the Philippine Jaycees.
+In 1986, he was one of the principal players of the EDSA revolution as one of the leaders of the RAM (Reform the Armed Forces Movement) that broke away from the martial law government.
+He was awarded the Presidential Commendation Medal for Government Service by then President Corazon C. Aquino.

-He became Senator in 1995, the first independent candidate in Philippine history to have won a seat in the Senate.
-He was re-elected in 2001 and again in 2007.
+He became Senator in 1995, the first truly independent candidate in Philippine political history to win in national elections.
+He was re-elected in 2001, and again in 2007.

-As of August 11, 2010, Senator Honasan is the Chairperson of the Senate Committees on Agrarian Reform, Public Order and Illegal Drugs, and Public Information and Mass Media.
-He likewise chairs four oversight committees, specifically the Congressional Oversight Committees on Agrarian Reform, Dangerous Drugs and the Optical Media Board, as well as the Joint Oversight Committee on the Human Security Act.
-He is Vice-Chairperson of the Senate Committees on National Defense and Security, Public Works and Rules, and a member of 18 major Senate committees and four oversight committees.
-Senator Honasan is a staunch advocate for the environment, social reforms, national security, good governance, education, youth and sports.
+Senator Honasan is currently the Chairperson of the Senate Committees on Agrarian Reform, Public Order and Dangerous Drugs, and Public Information and Mass Media.
+He likewise chairs three oversight committees, specifically the Congressional Oversight Committees on Agrarian Reform and Dangerous Drugs, as well as the Joint Oversight Committee on the Human Security Act.
+He is Vice-Chairperson of the Senate Committees on Local Government, Civil Service and Government Reorganization, Health and Demography, National Defense and Security, Public Works, Rules, and Amateur Sports Competitiveness and a member of 19 major permanent committees and ten oversight committees.

 back to top